-It is a Virginia law designed to help troubled youths and their families.
-State and local agencies, parents and private service providers work together to plan and provide services.
+Children’s Services Act (CSA) is a Virginia law designed to help troubled youths and their families.
+State and local agencies, parents, and private service providers work together to plan and provide services.
 In each community, local teams decide how to do this.
+Both teams include parents, staff from community service boards, court service units, the departments of health and social services, schools, and private providers.
+In some localities, these teams go by different names and may also include other members.

 The Community Policy and Management Team (CPMT) coordinates agency efforts, manages the available funds, and sees that eligible youths and their families get help.